ekun/Master/Feedback.md

 [] Recommendations: What have we done with the recommendations results?

 ### Focus group
-[s] Write more about the focus group evaluation
+[X] Write more about the focus group evaluation

 [x] Add explicit quotes from the workshop